agner/agner/README.md

 If `-p` or `--properties` with a comma-separated list of properties is specified, they will be also included into each listing (when present).

+If `-s` or `--search` option is supplied, packages name, descriptions and keywords are matched against SEARCH_TERM and only matching items are shown.

+    agner search SEARCH_TERM [-d/--description] [-p/--properties PROPERTY1,PROPERTY2]

+This is an alias for `agner list -s`

     agner spec PACKAGE [-v/--version package_version] [-b/--browser]
                        [-h/--homepage]